Is Rice Gluten-Free?

 Safe gluten-free rice mix options include:

 • Mahatma Rice lists most of its flavored rice varieties as gluten-free, including Spanish Rice, Long Grain & Wild Rice Mix, Cilantro Limón Jasmine Rice, Red Beans and Seasoned Rice, and Yellow Seasoned Rice.
-If there's ever any doubt about whether any of the brand's flavored rice may contain gluten, be sure to double check the label and ingredients first.
+Double-check the label and ingredients if there's doubt about whether the brand's flavored rice contains gluten.

-• Zatarain's (which is owned by the food and spice manufacturer McCormick & Company) produces upwards of 20 flavored rice mixes that are formulated as gluten-free, meaning they contain less than the legal limit (20 ppm) of gluten.
-Be careful which package you pick up, though, because some Zatarain's flavors are not gluten-free and still contain gluten ingredients.
+• Zatarain's (owned by McCormick & Company) produces around 20 flavored rice mixes formulated as gluten-free, meaning they contain less than the legal limit of 20 PPM of gluten.
+Some of Zatarain's flavors are not gluten-free and still contain gluten ingredients.
+Always check labels before purchasing.

 Rice Mixes to Avoid